'Day Without Immigrants' shuts down businesses

 Nervous employee asks bosses to join in

 As the daughter of Mexican immigrants, Eunice Arcos wanted to join the strike Thursday.
-So the night before, Arcos said, she nervously texted her bosses at Makeup On The Go Cosmetics in Dallas, asking if they would join her in solidarity.
+So the night before, Arcos said, she nervously texted her bosses at Makeup On The Go Cosmetics in Dallas, asking whether they would join her in solidarity.

 They granted her wish.